 We’ve all been to a gym (or a friend’s garage gym) where equipment was strewn about.

 Unracked dumbbells, barbells leaning in the corner, weight plates stacked vertically, and so on.

 Sure, it might be unsightly and messy-looking, but there are some practical reasons to invest in barbell storage.

 - Saves on space.
 Barbells aren’t small, with most of them being over seven feet in length.
 Specialty bars like a trap bar and E-Z curl bars take up even more space.
-For home and garage gyms, where space is at a premium, having a way to store your barbells between workouts is key and frees up room for you to buy more lifting gear ?
+For home and garage gyms, where space is at a premium, having a way to store your barbells between workouts is key and frees up room for you to buy more lifting gear.

 - Extends the life of your bars.
-Although barbells are built to last, they aren’t immune to natural source of corrosion and degradation caused by humidity and dust.
+Although barbells are built to last, they aren’t immune to the natural source of corrosion and degradation caused by humidity and dust.
 Excess humidity can rust and cause damage to your barbells over time, and the air lowest to the ground is where the most humidity is found.
 Which is also where a lot of dirt and dust tend to collect.

 Different types of barbell storage options

-There’s a lot of options when it comes to storing your prized barbells.
+There are a lot of options when it comes to storing your prized barbells.